IolaireEagle/IKWID/README.md

 ## What is this mod?
-I Know What I'm Doing is a very simple mod that gets rid of the ennoying prompt when making a world with experimental settings.
+I Know What I'm Doing is a very simple mod that gets rid of the annoying prompt when making a world with experimental settings.

 ## Dependencies
 Fabric API, probably.